-- Horned Humanoid: Has a pair of long, forward-pointing horns protruding from the sides of its head.
+- Horned Humanoid: White has a pair of long, forward-pointing horns protruding from the sides of his head.
 They look almost exactly like the horns on Ichigo's second Hollow form, which originated from White itself.

 - Ironic Name: His name is White due to him being an amalgam of Hollowfied Soul Reapers, but his body was covered in jet-black armor.
-Aizen even addresses it.
+Aizen even comments on the irony of it.

-- Kamehame Hadoken: Can fire a Cero from between his horns.
+- Kamehame Hadoken: White can fire a powerful Cero from between his horns.

-- Lightning Bruiser: White was fast enough to dodge Masaki's barrage of Heilig Pfeil; and strong and durable enough to put Isshin - who's been shown to be capable of giving Aizen a good fight - on the defensive even with his shikai activated, and overwhelm him even with one arm.
+- Lightning Bruiser: White was fast enough to dodge Masaki's barrage of Heilig Pfeil; and strong and durable enough to put Isshin — who's been shown to be capable of giving Aizen a good fight without releasing his zanpakuto — on the defensive even with his shikai activated, and overwhelm him even with one arm.